aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/mht-to-dif/_index.md

 ---
 title: Python MHT to DIF - MHT to DIF Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-MHT to DIF in Python.
-Python Convert MHT to DIF saveformat.
-Python MHT to DIF format.
-Save MHT to DIF Python.
+Convert MHT to DIF quickly and easily with Aspose.Cells.
+Python MHT to DIF.
+Python Save MHT to DIF.
+Save MHT as DIF using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., MHT to DIF in Python., Python MHT to DIF saveformat., MHT to DIF Python., Python Convert MHT to DIF]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert MHT to DIF in Python., Save MHT to DIF using Python., Python MHT to DIF saveformat., MHT to DIF Converter., Python Save MHT as DIF]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}